+ ARE THERE DIFFERENT TYPES OF ADOPTION?

 Yes, you (along with your attorney) can reject the terms of your spouse’s offer.
 The Court can decide disputed issues of fact or law related to property rights, parenting time, custody or support.

-+ WHAT ARE THE BENEFITS OF USING THE COLLABORATIVE LAW PROCESS FOR MY DIVORCE, CHILD CUSTODY OR OTHER FAMILY LAW CASE?
++ WHAT ARE THE BENEFITS OF THE COLLABORATIVE DIVORCE PROCESS?

 - The Collaborative Law process can be less costly and time-consuming than litigation.